hihiharsh/UniThon/README.md

 Note: Get the latest build for better experience.
     ﻿
     ﻿
 Changelog:
-﻿Build 1 for both Windows and Linux - 21st April 2025
+Build 1 for both Windows and Linux - 21st April 2025
 - Both executable files are released.

 Build 2 for both Windows and Linux - 21st April 2025